Joey (1997 film): Summary

-Later that night a mysterious man arrives at the Dixon house with a livestock truck.
-The Dixon's have hired him to get rid of the kangaroos.
-The man grabs a bunch of tranquilize guns and tells them he's taking them to his "Kangaroo Kingdom".
-They then shoot every kangaroo except for Joey, who narrowly escaped.
-Mick and Billy arrive near the scene shortly after it happens because they spotted lightning and went to check it out.
-Mick notices that there were recently two trucks that drove by, leading to and from the kangaroo area.
-Mick tells Billy that they were ambushed and taken, showing a dart that was left on the ground.
-The two hear the whining of Joey.
-Billy approaches Joey and grabs him before he can hop away.
-He tells Mick that he's got to take him home with him.
-Mick warns Billy that Penny won't like it.
-However Billy wins by saying that Joey needs help.
+Later that night, a mysterious man arrives at the Dixon house with a livestock truck.
+The Dixons have hired him to get rid of the kangaroos.
+The man grabs a bunch of tranquillizers and tells them he's taking them to Kangaroo Kingdom, an illegal underground kangaroo boxing facility in Sydney.
+They shoot every kangaroo except for Joey, who narrowly escapes.
+Mick and Billy arrive near the scene shortly after it happens because they saw lightning striking near it.
+Mick notices that there were recently two trucks that drove by, leading to and from the kangaroo area, and he tells Billy that the kangaroos were ambushed and taken, showing a dart that was left on the ground.
+The two hear the whining of Joey, and Billy approaches Joey and grabs him before he can hop away.
+He tells Mick that he's got to take him home with him, but Mick warns Billy that his mother won't like it.
+However, Billy wins by saying that Joey needs help.

-Billy goes to the train station and boards a midnight express to Sydney.
+Billy pries open a container containing the Save the Animals fund to get money to buy a ticket.
+He goes to the train station and boards a midnight express to Sydney at 1:00 AM.
+Joey is discreetly stuffed into Billy's jacket because of a rule preventing the export of kangaroos on a train.
+After they arrive in Sydney, they sleep and are woken up by Sylvia Vanguard.
+Joey meets Linda, the daughter of Ted Ross, an ambassador from the United States.
+Billy finds her holding Joey and demands that Joey be given to him, but she refuses.
+Eventually, after telling her about how he will not survive without his parents, Kim and Wal, she gives in.
+Meanwhile, two reporters, John O'Bannon (John-o) and Davo, lament and argue about not being able to capture Ted Ross’ limousine driving.
+While they talk, they manage to unluckily miss news-worthy moments.
+Billy and Linda find a taxi and pay using Linda's father's credit card, then directs the taxi driver, Spiros, to drive to Kangaroo Kingdom’s address.
+However, they are unable to release the kangaroos and they run out due to boxers.
+At Harrisville, Penny reports Billy missing at the police station and, with Mick, takes a train to Sydney.
+Meanwhile, Sylvia, who turns out to be an animal activist who closed Kangaroo Kingdom 15 years ago, directs Billy and Linda to her mansion, where they help animals.
+However, they leave Sylvia and drive her ambulance to Kangaroo Kingdom.